 For purposes of this discussion, a "Non-U.S. Holder" means a Holder of a Claim, the New Common Stock, the New First Priority Term Loan, the New Second Priority Term Loan, the Reinstated Euro Term Loan or New Warrants that is, for U.S. federal income tax purposes, (i) a nonresident alien individual, (ii) a non-U.S. corporation or (iii) a non-U.S. estate or non-U.S. trust.
 This summary does not address all aspects of U.S. federal income taxes that may be relevant to Non-U.S. Holders in light of their personal circumstances, and does not deal with federal taxes other than the federal income tax or with non-U.S., state, local or other tax considerations.
-Special rules, not discussed here, may apply to certain Non-U.S. Holders, including U.S. expatriates, controlled foreign corporations, passive foreign investment companies and corporations that accumulate earnings to avoid U.S. federal income tax.
-Such Non-U.S. Holders should consult their own tax advisors to determine the U.S. federal, state, local and other tax consequences that may be relevant to them.
-In the case of a holder that is classified as a partnership for U.S. federal income tax treatment of a partner generally will depend upon the status of the partner and the activities of the partner or the partnership.
+Special rules, not discussed here, may apply to certain Non-U.S. Holders, including U.S. expatriates, controlled foreign corporations, passive foreign investment companies and corporations that accumulate earnings to avoid U.S. federal income tax consequences that may be relevant to them.
+In the case of a holder that is classified as a partnership for U.S. federal income tax partner generally will depend upon the status of the partner and the activities of the partner or the partnership.
 If you are a partner of a partnership that is, or will be, a Holder of a Claim, the New Common Stock, the New First Priority Term Loan, the New Second Priority Term Loan, the Reinstated Euro Term Loan or New Warrants, then you should consult your own tax advisors.